 While a number of respondents in this district shared these criticisms, each offered a different remedy.
 The chief judge believes that no automated systems can ever be fail-safe.
-To avoid exceeding speedy trial limits, he believes that three sets of records should be kept independently: STARS, the judge's own records maintained by a courtroom deputy, and those maintained by the U.S. attorney's office.
+To avoid exceeding speedy trial limits, he believes that three sets of records should be kept independently: STARS, the judge's own records maintained

+• The system is based on a single defendant.
+If time is excludable due to codefendants' motions or other proceedings, it is not by a courtroom deputy, and those maintained by the $U{k,k}^{i}$ attorney's office.
 The clerk would like to see better coordination both within the court and between the court as a whole and the U.S. attorney's office.
 In addition, he believes that the clerks need to be better informed about relevant case law, especially recent circuit decisions.
 By establishing uniform criteria for the application of excludable time in conformity with court rulings, problems stemming from interpretation issues can be reduced.
 Finally, another respondent would like to see all excludable time determined a priori by the judge and noted on the record.
 For example, if a motion were to be taken under advisement for a specified number of days, the judge would indicate the number on the record.
 This would eliminate any guess work by those entering the data in the computer and would provide all parties with up front and consistent information on the deadline to trial.